Sencha – Den's Tea website

 Manufacturing Process

 While there are several processes in producing Sencha, roasting and blending are the most important ones in determining flavor.
 Blending stabilizes the quality.
-There are many types of the leaves ‐ one has good flavor, one has good taste, and the other has good color and shape.
-An experienced tea‐taster specifies the blend for harmonious taste, flavor and color.
+There are many types of the leaves; one has good flavor, one has a nice aroma, and another has a good color and shape.
+An experienced tea‐taster specifies and blends different teas together for a harmonious taste, flavor and color.

 Brewing technique

-Brewing loose tea like Sencha takes a little more care than pouring boiling water over a tea bag.
+Brewing teas like sencha, teas that are a bit more sensitive to water temperature, can take a little more care than simply pouring boiling water over a tea bag.
 Here are two videos which demonstrate a good technique for brewing sencha.

 Sencha Brewing